Farmersville Community Abattoir Ltd.

 Cutting and Wrapping Options:

 Butcher paper is where it’s at!
 Effective, affordable, and eco-friendly!
 The basic cut and wrap include paper wrap and rubber stamp labeling with black ink.
-If you want to make things a little fancier, you can upgrade to paper wrap with custom labels for $0.35/lb.
-The labels would include your farm name, phone number, name of cut, weight, and price (which is optional.)
+If you want to make things a little fancier, you can upgrade to paper wrap with custom labels for $0.45/lb.
+The labels would include the legend sticker that has our plant license number for traceability purposes, your farm name, phone number, name of cut, weight, and price (which is optional.)
 It also includes details at the bottom stating that it was cut and wrapped by us.
-If you plan on retailing your product, you would need to upgrade to the labels for retail option at $0.45/lb which includes an additional legend sticker that has our plant license number for traceability purposes.
 The current cut and wrap prices are always up to date on our website.

 We do have a vacuum-pack machine, but I always warn people about this option.
-The bags are expensive, and the wrapping process is slow because we’re at the mercy of the machine.
-The bags are also terrible for the environment.
-While we appreciate that your product can be seen through the packaging, this makes the product more attractive.
-But you’re forced into custom labels because rubber stamps don’t stick to plastic.
+The bags are expensive, but the wrapping process is much slower than paper because we’re waiting on the machine to pump out the air.
+While we appreciate that this makes the product more attractive, you’re forced into custom labels because rubber stamps don’t stick to plastic.
 So just make sure you keep that in mind when budgeting retail costs.
 In addition, the vacuum-pack bags are unforgiving when it comes to sharp pieces with bone-in cuts (which we try and protect with an additional layer of peach paper), but it doesn’t like getting handled.
 If you get a puncture you’ll lose your freshness seal.
 So just be extra careful when you handle the finished product.

 Separating Orders:

-We can separate the wrapped meat and organize it into separate orders for you.
+We can separate the wrapped meat and organize it into separate orders for you at no additional cost.
 But there are limitations.
 For lambs/goats, or pigs, we can separate into two different sides, but not any smaller.
 The cutting instructions don’t have to be the same (except beef split sides.)
 For beef, we can either separate it into two sides or four separate split sides.
 For split sides, the cutting instructions must be the same for a whole side because the separation happens at the wrapping table just before it heads to the freezer.

 Freezing:

 After the cut-and-wrap process, your product is packed into milk crates, which are lined with clear plastic bags.
 (This makes life *much* easier at pickup as you’re able to load and go within minutes.)
-Each bag is tagged with your name, and/or customer name.
-Which side is which, etc. (if applicable), and placed immediately into the walk-in freezer for the flash-freeze process to start.
+Each bag is tagged with your name, and customer name (if applicable.)
+Which side is which, etc., and placed immediately into the walk-in freezer for the flash-freeze process to start.
+This service is included as part of your processing.
+But a major restriction we have is the amount of space that’s available in the freezer.
 Should you wish to pick up your product not frozen, please make arrangements well in advance so we can let you know exactly when it’ll be ready for home so that you can arrive as soon as it’s ready.
-Our freezing process is complimentary.
-We do not currently charge an additional fee for freezing.
-But a major restriction we have is the amount of space that’s available in the freezer.
-On the same day that your meat is cut and wrapped, you will be notified by our office and given a pickup date (typically 2 days in advance, if not more).
-Given the date of drop-off, and potential hanging time, you should have a rough idea of when to expect this call.
-But either way, we'll be in touch.
-Our freezer is small, and because of that, longer-term storage isn’t possible.
-It is incredibly important that you’re able to pick up your meat when it’s ready for home.
-The freezer space is meant to be revolving and not as storage.
-If customers delay the pickup process, we bottleneck and can’t continue to cut and wrap other customers’ meat.
-That gets expensive with a full staff who want to keep busy.

 Pickups:

 Customer pickups are prescheduled for either Mondays or Thursdays.
 For meat that is cut and wrapped on either a Monday or a Tuesday, the pickup will be on Thursday.
 For meat that is cut and wrapped on either Thursday or Friday, pickup will be on the following Monday.
-We are not open over the weekends to pick up meat.
-For any overdue account, an additional freezer fee of $10, per animal, per day will be applied to your invoice.
+We are not open over the weekends to pick up meat. $1 per crate per day (minimum $10) freezer storage will be applied to overdue pickups unless arrangements are made in advance.

 Multiple Pickups: